A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 Modern amenities include complimentary tea or coffee making facilities, mineral water, free WiFi internet connection.

-You will enjoy two dinners celebrating the local Touraine cuisine at the guesthouse.
+You will enjoy two dinners celebrating the local Touraine cuisine at the guest house.
 Dinners are accompanied with Loire Valley white and red wines.

 OUR FAVORITE CHATEAUX…

-Chenonceau whose unique architecture reflects in the water… Sits over the river Cher, this chateau is my favourite.
+Chenonceau whose unique architecture reflects in the water… Sits over the river Cher, this chateau is my favorite.
 Also called the “Chateau des Dames", it owes a large part of its charm to women.
 It was built in 1513 by Katherine Briconnet, then made even more attractive by Diane de Poitiers and Catherine de Medici, and saved from the rigors of the French Revolution by Mrs Dupin.
 The chateau is surrounded by very pretty formal gardens and to reach the chateau and gardens you walk up a long wooded road.
 A must!

 Chateau of Villandry is reputed for its amazing gardens… Villandry has been built at the 16th century, totally influenced in its architecture by the Italian and Middle Ages.
 It prefigures the French classical style, also known as the Henry IV style.
 Villandry boasts unique “Renaissance" gardens, among the most fascinating gardens (ornamental gardens, water garden, herb garden, and kitchen garden).